brousalis/pcss/README.md

 # 🐧  pcss

-> an opinionated low-level css toolkit
+> a low-level css toolkit

-pcss is set of immutable utilities and styles for building sites with a minimal amount of css
+pcss is a set of immutable styles and utilities, written in Sass, for building sites with a minimal amount of css.

 inspired by
 * [basscss](https://basscss.com) by [Brent Jackson](https://twitter.com/jxnblk)